aureooms/jerryscript/README.md

 - Only few kilobytes of RAM available to the engine (&lt;64 KB RAM)
 - Constrained ROM space for the code of the engine (&lt;200 KB ROM)

-Additional informantion can be found on our [project page](http://samsung.github.io/jerryscript/) and  [wiki](https://github.com/Samsung/jerryscript/wiki).
+Additional information can be found on our [project page](http://samsung.github.io/jerryscript/) and  [wiki](https://github.com/Samsung/jerryscript/wiki).

 ## Quick Start
 ### Getting Sources